Student Government Association

 - The Election Committee is responsible to see that rules and regulations stated in ARTICLE IV are carried out.

 The Bylaws may be amended in either of the following ways:

 - Unanimous vote of the Executive Council under the special circumstance that the Senate is elapsed, and;

 - Simple majority vote of the Student Senate.

 A motion to amend the Bylaws shall require a second, and then two-third (2/3) vote from a quorum of the representing senators.
 This affirmative vote shall send the standing By-Laws to the Executive Council for amendment proposals, which are to be brought before the General Assembly for approval.

-The By-Laws and Amendments shall be adopted upon approval by two-thirds vote of the entire General Assembly subject to the approval of the Director of Student Activities and the Vice President of Student Development; or, under the special circumstance that the Senate is elapsed, the Bylaws and Amendments shall be adopted upon unanimous approval from the Executive Council, subject to the approval of the Director of Student Activities and the Vice President of Student Development.
+The By-Laws and Amendments shall be adopted upon approval by two-thirds vote of the entire General Assembly subject to the approval of the Director of Athletics and Activities and the Vice President of Student Services and Enrollment Management ; or, under the special circumstance that the Senate is elapsed, the Bylaws and Amendments shall be adopted upon unanimous approval from the Executive Council, subject to the approval of the Director of Athletics and Activities and the Vice President of Student Services and Enrollment Management .